-In order to solve problems where regulations or administrative guidance on funds transfer or royalty are the root cause in the partner country, rectifications will be requested from diverse perspectives, such as the consistency with the provision in the investment agreements on the freedom of funds transfer and the obligation of national treatment as stipulated by the WTO TRIPS Agreement.
+In order to solve problems where regulations or administrative guidance on funds transfer or royalty are the root cause in the partner country, rectifications will be requested from diverse perspectives, such as the direct prohibition of the royalty rate requirement through a provision prohibiting performance requirements in the investment agreements and the consistency with the freedom of funds transfer and the obligation of national treatment as stipulated by the WTO TRIPS Agreement.
 In investment arbitrations, taxation measures are generally deemed legitimate exercise of government authority and do not to constitute a violation of the Agreements, but in some cases taxation measures targeting specific companies, etc. were deemed to constitute a violation of the provisions of fair and equitable treatment or direct/indirect expropriation (a series of Yukos-related cases such as RosInvest v.
 Russia, Tza Yap Shum v.
 Peru, and Bogdanov v.
 Moldova).
 Also, taxation practically imposed only on foreign companies was deemed to constitute a violation of the national treatment obligation (ADM v.
 Mexico), and unjustifiable withdrawal of tax exemption measures based on domestic laws of host country was deemed to constitute a violation of the fair and equitable treatment obligation (Goetz v.
 Burundi).

-(2) Efforts toward the improvement of the taxation system and its operation within emerging countries, etc.
+2) Efforts toward the improvement of the taxation system and its operation within emerging countries, etc.